MiltonChino/ToolBox/README.md

 # Future Work

 I will complete the toolbox, by adding at least 10 different useful tools
-* Complete the alarms layout
+* Complete the alarm layout
 * Complete the alarms processing
 * create another tool for the toolbox.
 Something related to mapping